MicrosoftDocs/visualstudio-docs/docs/workflow-designer/collection-activity-designers.md

 ---
 title: "Workflow Designer - Collection Activity Designers"
-description: Learn how the Collection activity designers are used to create and configure activities used to manage collections. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference
+description: Learn how you can use the Collection activity designers to create and configure activities used to manage collections. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference